-The IDP for 2015/16 will act as an enabling framework that guides our actions and our allocation of resources and to realize our objectives as a Developmental Local Government.
+The IDP for 2016/17 will act as an enabling framework that guides our actions and our allocation of resources and to realize our objectives as set out by a Developmental Local Government.

-This document will further provide a platform to actively engage with our Stakeholders and citizen to refine the thinking and strategies through ongoing discussions.
+This document will further provide a platform to actively engage with our stakeholders and citizenry to refine the thinking and strategies through ongoing discussions.
+This IDP will promote greater selectivity on the responsibilities of local government and the priorities of the NDP.